pablo-meier/Pablog/posts/2019-08-01-beefs-with-docker.md

 _you're incurring the costs of virtual machines, **not** exclusively containers._

-Let's start with what containers _are_: unlike VMs, they have direct access to syscalls and don't need to virtualize them, saving you a ton of overhead that makes VMs hard to provision, boot, load, and sluggish to run.
+Let's start with what containers _are_: unlike VMs, they have direct access to the host OS and don't need to virtualize them, saving you a ton of overhead that makes VMs hard to provision, boot, load, and sluggish to run.
 This comparison diagram from _Using Docker: Developing and Deploying Software with Containers_ shows you the difference: